Wexler was the representative for Florida’s 19th congressional district and was a Democrat. He served from 1997 to 2010.

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Wexler is shown as a purple triangle. (analysis methodology)
+Wexler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Wexler sponsored bills primarily in these issue areas:

 International Affairs (19%) Government Operations and Politics (19%) Law (14%) Health (11%) Crime and Law Enforcement (11%) Economics and Public Finance (10%) Armed Forces and National Security (9%) Labor and Employment (8%)

 Wexler recently introduced the following legislation: